How to Reduce Stress

 I found out recently that chewing gum has been shown to be an effective cortisol reducer, which is the primary stress hormone.
 Who knew right?

-Of course most people like to blow bubbles with them, but the real secret sauce is in the chewing.
+Of course, most people like to blow bubbles with them, but the real key benefit is chewing.

-So make sure you pack your chopping bags with your favourite brand and flavours so you can chew away whenever you need to.
+So make sure you pack your shopping bags with your favorite brand and flavors so you can chew away whenever you need to.
 You’ll be lowering your stress and enjoying yourself at the same time.

 Sit outside in the sun. reduce stress

-This is a favourite… On a sunny day, go outside if you can.
+This is a favorite… On a sunny day, go outside if you can.